nRF9160: LwM2M carrier

 samples/nrf9160/lwm2m_carrier in the nRF Connect SDK folder structure.

-After programming the sample and all prerequisites to the board, test it by performing the following steps:
+After programming the sample and all prerequisites to the development kit, test it by performing the following steps:

 Connect the USB cable and power on or reset your nRF9160 DK.

 Open a terminal emulator and observe that the kit prints the following information:

 Observe that the application receives events from the LwM2M carrier library using the registered event handler.

 This is expected and dependent on the availability of the LTE link.

 This is expected and is part of the bootstrapping procedure.

 For more information, see the LwM2M carrier library events and Message sequence charts sections in the LwM2M carrier library documentation.